 How to find a great deal on a budget laptop

-For many people that cheaper option is going to be more than enough for their needs, but it goes to show that when buying budget laptops you should be aware of small differences in the spec - and it always helps to have some idea of what to look out for in the first place.
+For many people those cheaper options will be more than enough for their needs, but it always helps to have some idea of what to look out for in the first place.
 This way, if you see a great laptop deal we haven't mentioned here, you'll be able to work out whether or not it's a good buy.

 You'll also see Intel Pentium and Celeron processors listed, and these are less powerful options often found in older models and Chromebooks/CloudBooks, but still more than capable if your needs are low.
 By that we mean you're looking for something that's good for homework, replying to emails, browsing the web and social media, and watching the odd video.